wp-plugins/squirrly-seo/readme.txt

 = 3.4.2 =
 * Fixed some queries for a better speed in backend
 * Fixed Open Graph for Home Page
-* Fixed empty description for Woocommerce shop page
+* Fixed empty description for the Woocommerce shop page

 = 3.4.1 =
 * Compatible with WP 4.0.1